jjjk123/type_II_B-turn_conformation/README.md

 # type_II_B-turn_conformation

+The program searches for type II' B-turn conformations in the sequence from a .pdb file.

 app.ipynb is the main program

 pdb_to_csv.R takes data from the .pdb file and puts it into a .csv file